 Also, the reel linkage selective plating is similar to the brush plating because it plates specific copper foil portions.
 Plus, the portion that doesn’t need plating gets coated with a resist film.

 Finger-plated plating is a process that involves coating specific metals on gold fingers or board edge connectors.
-So, using this plating method is to have increased abrasive resistance and low contact resistance.
+So, using this plating method is to have increased abrasive resistance and low development of flex PCB.
+Our dedication is to manufacture high-quality flex PCB.
+If you are looking for the right flex PCB manufacturer, contact resistance.

 In this procedure, engineers commonly use gold in the inner nickel coating.
-Plus, the contact head that the procedure plates with gold get replaced with three things.
+Plus, the need concerning cheap written circuit board quotes.
+With the internet, you’ll be in an excellent position to get printed circuit board quotes more quickly and contact head that the procedure plates with gold get replaced with three things.
 So, they are plating buttons, rhodanise, and lead plating.

 Also, the procedure uses automated or manual technology.